XM17 Modular Handgun System competition: Introduction into service

 November 27, 2017 the 101st Airborne Division received the first of the M17 handguns and gear that go along with it.
+Fielding was completed in FY202.

 Post-introduction testing

 In January 2018, the Director, Operational Test and Evaluation published its report on the testing of the XM17, which highlighted some deficiencies.
-Notably, the weapon initially performed poorly in drop tests, causing a discharge when dropped, this issue was fixed by replacing the trigger group with components lighter in weight.
+Notably, the weapon initially performed poorly in drop tests, causing a discharge when dropped; this issue was fixed by replacing the trigger group with components lighter in weight.
 Additionally, the weapon performed poorly with ball ammunition, causing several double ejections (ejecting a live round simultaneously with the spent casing of the round just fired) and stoppages.
 The analysis of this problem is still ongoing.
 The weapon performed well in other fields, with the exception of the mean rounds between stoppage failure, which is related to the previously noted issue.

-Controversy and Legal challenges
+Controversy and legal issues

 The outcome of the XM17 competition created controversy within the firearms industry.
 The entries from Glock and SIG Sauer were down-selected as the two finalists of the competition.
 Once down-selected, the two finalists are supposed to undergo a second phase of Production Verification Testing (PVT) which includes a 22,500-round endurance test as well as environmental testing.
 However, the XM17 contract was awarded to SIG Sauer before these tests could be carried out.
 Explicit reasoning for this is unknown, although it has been attributed in-part to SIG Sauer aggressively underbidding their cost per handgun.

-Shortly after, on February 24, 2017, Glock filed a protest of the contract award with the Government Accountability Office (GAO);
+Shortly after, on February 24, 2017, Glock filed a protest of the contract award with the Government Accountability Office (GAO); the GAO denied the bid protest on June 5, 2017.